Rabbi Matondo

-Rabbi Matondo (born 12 July 2000) is a professional footballer who plays as a winger for Scottish Premiership club Rangers and the Wales national team.
+Rabbi Matondo (born 9 September 2000) is a professional footballer who plays as a winger for Scottish Premiership club Rangers and the Wales national team.

 Matondo played youth football for Cardiff City and Manchester City.
 He joined German club Schalke 04 in January 2019, where he made 32 first-team appearances and was sent on loan to Stoke City and Cercle Brugge.
 He signed for Rangers in July 2022.

 Born in England to parents from the DR Congo, Matondo was eligible to play for either country, as well as Wales, where he grew up.
 Having played for the England under-15 team, he later opted to represent Wales and played at under-17 and under-21 levels before making his debut for the senior national team in November 2018.

 Early life

-Matondo was born in Liverpool, England but moved to south-east Wales as a child.
+Matondo was born in Liverpool, England but moved to south Wales as a child.
 He grew up in the Tremorfa area of Cardiff where he first played football in local parks with his father and brothers.
 His father Dada played football in his native DR Congo.
 Two of his brothers, Cedrick and Japhet, also played football at youth level.
 As a teenager he attended Llanishen High School.